grantwinney/twitter-tamer/README.md

 # Twitter Tamer - a browser extension

 A browser extension to eliminate some of the noise on Twitter.
-It's available in the [Chrome Store](https://chrome.google.com/webstore/detail/twitter-distraction-remov/aflapchiclhldkgbbahbdionenmhkoed) (which means it should work with Brave and Opera too).
+It's available for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/twitter-tamer/) and [Chrome](https://chrome.google.com/webstore/detail/twitter-distraction-remov/aflapchiclhldkgbbahbdionenmhkoed) (which means it should work with Brave and Opera too).

 ---